Vancouver Island wedding planners

 Day-Of Coordinator2-4 weeks beforeManages the wedding day timeline, vendor arrivals, problem-solving$1,500-$2,500

-All the stuff that gets taken off your plate so you can actually enjoy your wedding day.
+All the stuff that comes off your plate so you can actually enjoy the day.

 Vendor confirmations